You can lower your chances of getting or spreading the virus by taking these steps:

 - Switch up your posture.
 If your hand habits are tied to the way you sit at your desk, for example, try a new position.

 The fewer people you’re around, the lower your chance of infection.
 When you stay home, you help stop the spread to others, too.
 Try to stay out of crowded places.
-If your community is under shelter-in-place orders, follow guidelines for when you can go out.

 Keep 6 Feet Away From Others